mikelee1313/Remove-EEEU/README.md

 **Add-EEEUtoOneDrive-RootandLibrary.ps1** = Add EEEU to a OneDrive Root Site and Document LIbrary for Testing **MC1013464**

 **Find_EEEU_Root_Library.ps1** = This script will scan all OneDrive sites for "Everyone Except External Users" (EEEU) permissions at root and document library level.
-This script help you prepare for **MC1013464** -(Updated) We will remove the EEEU sharing permission from root web and default document library in OneDrive’s.
+This script helps you prepare for **MC1013464** -(Updated) We will remove the EEEU sharing permission from root web and default document library in OneDrive’s.

 Example Output: